 - John Shand, Sydney Morning Herald

 Luke was born in London into a musical household.
-His father Alan was a bassist for successful 60's band The Shakespears before moving behind the scenes of the industry in the 70s to work for rock and roll freight company: Rock-it Cargo.
-This enabled Luke to receive an incredible musical education, watching legendary shows by artists like Prince, Bruce Springsteen, Mick Jagger and Freddie Mercury, while he was just a boy.
+His father Alan was a bassist for successful 60's band The Shake Spears before moving behind the scenes of the industry in the 1980's as director of rock and roll freight company: Rock-it Cargo.
+This enabled Luke to receive an incredible musical education, watching legendary performances by artists like Prince, Bruce Springsteen, Mick Jagger and Freddie Mercury, while he was just a boy.

-He began playing guitar at the age of seven, and became obsessed with the instrument the day his teacher introduced him to the Blues.
-It was to become a valuable resource to him in his teens, when he was diagnosed with a chronic illness called Crohn's disease.
+Luke began playing guitar at the age of seven, and became obsessed with the instrument the day his teacher introduced him to the Blues.
+It was to become a valuable resource to him in his teens, when he was diagnosed with a serious chronic illness called Crohn's disease.

 In 2011, on the advice of friends and audience members, Luke combined his new comedic material and pimp persona into a musical comedy show called “Chronic” which he took to the Melbourne International Comedy Festival.
 This was where he received his first significant critical notices, with the Melbourne Herald Sun describing him as “a stick insect dressed like a pimp” but praising his “stellar musicianship” and declaring him “on the fast track to musical comedy’s big leagues” Following the show's success, he was awarded a grant from Arts NSW to take “Chronic” to the Edinburgh Fringe, where it packed out its room and garnered a 4-star review.

 Earlier in the year, on a rain-soaked rock and roll tour of QLD, Luke had gone into the recording studio with his 4-piece backing band "The Corporation" to record a hard-rocking comedy song about airport security procedures.
-The single was released in July and became an instant hit on community radio stations across the country, spending 5 weeks in the top ten of the AIRIT charts.
+The single and accompanying music video - Drop tha Bomb - was released in July and became an instant hit on community radio stations across the country, spending 5 weeks in the top ten of the AIRIT charts.

 Luke returned from Edinburgh to perform sold out shows in Melbourne and Sydney, where his comedy began to attract attention for its candid discussion of living with chronic illness.
 One of his performances at the Sydney Fringe was filmed by the ABC’s “Tonic” program, and a few weeks later he was flown down to Canberra to deliver a moving speech about the experiences that inspired “Chronic” to a room full of politicians.
 He ended the year with standing ovations at the Peats Ridge Festival and the title of “Sydney’s sexiest man voice”, as voted for by the listeners of Sydney’s Mix 106.5FM.
 “Chronic” was nominated for a Green Room Award in 2012

-July 6th 2012 saw the release of "Mantown" - Luke's second album, released through his own “Dri-Clean Only” label.
+July 6th 2012 saw the release of Mantown - Luke's second album.
 Featuring singles "Drop tha Bomb" and "iMan", two songs from the "Chronic" repertoire, the record also paid tribute to Luke's blues and roots influences, from Hendrix and The Stones to John Lee Hooker and Reverend Gary Davis.

-The launch of "Mantown" was accompanied by an 11-date national tour by Luke Escombe and the Corporation and a spectacular music video for "iMan", starring Luke as a homicidal iphone obsessed with his sexy owner (played by Aussie model Annette Melton), which racked up over 20 000 views in its first week on Youtube.
-"Mantown" went on to spend 9 straight months in the top ten of the Australian Blues and Roots chart and drew universal critical acclaim, with John Shand of the Sydney Morning Herald comparing Luke's "commanding voice" to the likes of Dr John, Jim Morrison and (Luke's childhood hero) Bruce Springsteen.
+The launch of Mantown was accompanied by an 11-date national tour by Luke Escombe and the Corporation and a spectacular music video for "iMan", starring Luke as a homicidal iPhone obsessed with his owner (played by Aussie model Annette Melton), which racked up over 20 000 views in its first week on Youtube.
+Mantown went on to spend 9 straight months in the top ten of the Australian Blues and Roots chart and drew praise from critic John Shand in the Sydney Morning Herald, who compared Luke's "commanding voice" to the likes of Dr John, Jim Morrison and (Luke's childhood hero) Bruce Springsteen.

-Following the ABC’S broadcast of the segment on “Chronic” in early 2012, Luke was made an official ambassador for Crohn's and Colitis Australia and immediately began receiving offers to speak and perform at a number of high profile health industry events, including the 2012 National medicines Symposium.
+Following the ABC’S broadcast of the segment on “Chronic” in early 2012, Luke was asked to become an official ambassador for Crohn's and Colitis Australia and immediately began receiving offers to speak and perform at a number of high profile health industry events, including the 2012 National Medicines Symposium.

-2013 saw Luke travel to every major city in Australia and New Zealand as either a performer or speaker, including an emotional presentation at New Zealand's national museum in Wellington - given just days after the birth of his son - where he was honoured with a standing ovation.
-In September he launched a crowdfunding campaign through website "Pozible" to fund the release of Chronic Symphonic on DVD, along with another live album - Live on the Coast - recorded at Wagstaffe Hall on the NSW Central Coast.
+2013 saw Luke travel to every major city in Australia and New Zealand as either a performer or speaker, including an emotional presentation at New Zealand's national museum in Wellington - given just days after the birth of his son Harry - where he was honoured with a standing ovation.
+In September he launched a crowdfunding campaign to finance the release of Chronic Symphonic on DVD, along with another live album - Live on the Coast - recorded at Wagstaffe Hall on the NSW Central Coast with his band The Corporation.
 The funding campaign doubled its target amount in just four days, enabling the simultaneous release of both live albums on May 15th 2014.
-Once again, the release earned glowing reviews, with the Sydney Morning Herald's John Shand declaring: "Luke Escombe is funny and brave, a showman and an artist, a brilliantly engaging lyricist, expert tunesmith, fine guitarist and exceptional singer"
+Once again, the release earned glowing reviews, with the SMH declaring: "Luke Escombe is funny and brave, a showman and an artist, a brilliantly engaging lyricist, expert tunesmith, fine guitarist and exceptional singer"

-Last year Luke joined the cast of "Man of Constant Sorrow - a Tribute to the Music of O Brother Where Art Thou", as both a singer and the show's MC, a dual role he also occupies in the critically acclaimed 1950's RnB musical "Little Egypt's Speakeasy".
-Luke's deep voice also saw him picked to join a 9-piece choir singing with Chet Faker in front of 6000 people in the Sydney Opera House forecourt.
-2016 has seen him take on another deeply personal project - a radio documentary based on the voice memos his father recorded before he died, made in collaboration with ABC Open and ABC Lismore.
+Later that year Luke joined the cast of "Man of Constant Sorrow - a Tribute to the Music of O Brother Where Art Thou", as both a singer and the show's MC, a dual role he also occupies in the critically acclaimed 1950's RnB musical "Little Egypt's Speakeasy".
+His deep voice also saw him picked to join a 9-piece choir singing with Chet Faker in front of 6000 people on the Sydney Opera House forecourt in November 2015, just a few weeks after the death of his father.

 LISTEN to Luke being interviewed on ABC Sydney in March 2017